Voultapher/sort-research-rs/writeup/a_limited_performance_analysis_of_glidesort/text.md

 - `ascending`, numbers `0..size`
 - `descending`, numbers `0..size` reversed
 - `saws_long`, `(size as f64).log2().round()` number of randomly selected ascending and descending streaks
-- `saws_long`, randomly selected ascending and descending streaks of length 22
+- `saws_short`, randomly selected ascending and descending streaks of length 22

 The contestants are: